-Mobile applications (apps), from communication apps like WhatsApp and Telegram, to transportation ones like Google Maps and Grab, have become an integral part of our daily life.
-Even in China, where internet regulations may result in some of the apps you are familiar with having limited or no functions, the use of digital technology is nonetheless highly pervasive.
+Like it or not, mobile applications (apps), from messaging ones like WhatsApp and Telegram, to those providing transport information and services such as Google Maps and Grab, have become an integral part of our daily lives.
+Even in China, where internet regulations may limit or totally restrict some of the functions available on the apps youā€™re familiar with, the use of digital technology, especially mobile devices, in the country is nonetheless highly pervasive.

 Available for both Android and iOS.